-ATTACHMENT 2: To this button, attach brief bios for the key personnel to be involved in the project.
+ATTACHMENT 2: To this button, attach brief bios (at least three per page) for the key personnel to be involved in the project.
 The file name should indicate the name of your organization or a recognizable acronym followed by "Bios" (e.g., "ABCOrgBios").